 When Grant Achatz does a cocktail bar, it should go without saying that it's no ordinary cocktail bar.
 At the Aviary, which opened next door to Next in 2011, cocktails receive the same innovative treatment from beverage director Micah Melton as the food at Next or Alinea.
 That is to say, you should expect to drink cocktails like the Junglebird, a science experiment in liquid density, with layers of rum, campari, pineapple-lime syrup and rum "pearls" suspended in the drink.
 O'Doyle Rules comes with a fried banana snack on top of the rum-curry-cognac concoction.

 When restaurateur Danny Meyer and New York’s Dead Rabbit Grocery & Grog team up to open a cocktail bar, it's a big deal.
 Even bigger: When that bar is on a rooftop in Chicago and Julia Momose (Aviary and Office) is making the drinks.
-Named for historical Chicago figures, the drinks incorporate unexpected ingredients, like herbal Old Bay tincture in the mezcal-based Diamond Jim.
-Food from Aaron Lirette rounds out the experience, and the uni spaghetti is a must-order.
+Named for historical Chicago figures, the drinks incorporate unexpected ingredients like coriander seed and juniper berry in Tuckpoint.
+Food from Aaron Lirette rounds out the experience and the uni spaghetti is a must-order.